zunkraz/MERNTask/README.md

 # 😁😁💻 Welcome to my repo, here some information about this project.
 <h1>MERN Task Project</h1>

-<p>Welcome to my project, please read this .md for understand better this mini project<p>
+<p>Welcome to my project, please read this .md for understand better this mini project.<p>

 <ul>
     <h2>Technologies:<h2>